JLPLabs/HVOC_2023/lab5/README.rst

 LAB 5
 =====

-Two new techniques for securing messages: a stream and in-place entropy.
+Two new techniques for securing messages WITHOUT changing the message layout.

+* a secure stream of messages
+* secure using existing in-place entropy

 `FICAA <../FICAA.pdf>`_